Founder of Mind Awake

-I want to teach people to cultivate wisdom and self integration through Mindfulness and Lucid Dreaming.
+I teach people to cultivate wisdom, resilience, and self integration through Mindfulness-Based Lucid Dreaming.

-The less familiar we are with our subconscious, the more susceptible we are to suffering and causing others to suffer unnecessarily.
-In our modern culture, we don’t encourage relating with our subconscious mind or the value that can bring us.
-I want to change that.
+The less familiar we are with our own subconscious mind, the more vulnerable we are to suffering and causing others to suffer unnecessarily.
+And that’s the point.
+That is why I am encouraging and promoting self-awareness, self-regulation, and self-integration.

-The practice of Mindfulness-Based Lucid Dreaming can be far more than just recreational.
-It can help us genuinely improve our mental health by A. understanding & prioritizing healthy sleep and B. strengthening our relationship with our minds.
+The practice of Mindfulness-Based Lucid Dreaming is both fun and healthy.
+It can help us genuinely improve our mental health by A. understanding & prioritizing healthy sleep, and B. cultivating a healthier, more informed relationship with our own minds.

-After gathering and reading as much info as I could on the subject, one night I tried the recommended techniques and IT WORKED – I had my first lucid dream.
-Among other things, this dream revealed to me that I am capable of reaching states of mind which, prior to that experience, I had no idea even existed.
-I was fascinated, and excited to discover more about this amazing phenomenon.
+After reading as much as I could on the subject, one night I tried the recommended techniques and IT WORKED – I had my first lucid dream.
+The experience was unlike any other in my life.
+I realized I was capable of entering what seemed like an advanced state of consciousness as I slept.
+I was fascinated, and very eager to learn more about it.

-But nearly all of my classes would only skim the subject of dreams and never covered lucidity.
-Compared to all other subject matter, they only scratched the surface and never went in-depth.
+To my disappointment, all of my Psychology classes hardly touched the subject of dreams and never addressed the phenomenon of lucidity or the lucid REM state.
+Compared to other subject matter, each class only casually mentioned dreams and never went in-depth.
 The trend was as follows:

-Dreams in case studies, history of psychology, and academic research would be briefly mentioned as therapeutically valuable, useful for self-integration, necessary for healthy development, and phenomenologically one of the most mysterious, and interesting human traits known to mankind… and then we would promptly move on and dive into another subject at-length.
+Dreams in case studies, history of psychology, and academic research of dreams were briefly mentioned as therapeutically valuable, useful for self-integration, necessary for healthy development, and phenomenologically one of the most interesting human traits known to mankind… and then we would promptly move on to the next subject.

-This seemed paradoxical and contradictory – how could dreams be so important and simultaneously so neglected?
-So, as time went on and I advanced in Psychology, I learn a lot about Buddhism and Mindfulness.
-It turns out, many ancient Buddhist practices are now scientifically supported as valuable practices for improving and maintaining mental health.
+This seemed paradoxical – how could dreams be so important and yet so neglected?
+As time went on and I advanced in Psychology, I learn a lot about Buddhism and Mindfulness.
+It turns out, many ancient Buddhist practices are now scientifically supported as valuable and efficacious mental health practices (namely Mindfulness).

-Though we never got to lucid dreaming in the curriculum, I later learned that Mindfulness and Lucid Dreaming are connected through the Buddhist traditions of Dream Yoga.
+Though we never covered lucid dreaming in the curriculum, I later learned that Mindfulness and Lucid Dreaming share the same origin: the Buddhist traditions of Dream Yoga.

-So long story short, for the past 10 years and have continued studying Mindfulness and Lucid Dreaming and have had countless thrilling dream experiences.
+So, for the past 10 years I have studied Mindfulness and Lucid Dreaming in-depth, and I have had countless incredible lucid dream experiences.
 The more I learned, the more valuable it seemed to be and so I decided to pursue it professionally.

-I began in Sleep Medicine as a technologist and an analyst of Polysomnography (sleep study) data.
-I’ve done some research in Sleep and Dreams as well.
+I began in Sleep Medicine as a technologist and Polysomnography (sleep study) data analyst.
+I’ve done some academic research in Sleep and Dreams as well.
 All of which has been fulfilling and interesting work, but wasn’t quite scratching the ‘Lucid Dream career’ itch.

-By the grace of awesomeness, I had the opportunity to create a Mobile App in the Mindfulness space.
+Long story short, I created Mind Awake a Mobile App in the Mindfulness space.
 Now, my highest priority is developing the Mindfulness-Based Lucid Dreaming course content in the app and to get this otherwise privileged information out to millions of people.

-My course material primarily stems from guidance from Stephen Laberge’s Lucidity Institute and the work of Dr. Kristen Lamarca.
-I am always receptive to feedback and continuing to learn more so please feel free to reach out.
+My course material primarily stems from much appreciated guidance from Stephen Laberge’s Lucidity Institute and help from Dr. Kristen Lamarca.
+I am constantly learning and always receptive to feedback so please feel free to reach out if you’d like to connect.
 I also stay current with the latest academic literature and draw from my favorite resources on dreams and mindfulness.